neyhartj/sequence_handling/README.md

 ### A series of scripts to automate genome sequence workflows
 ___
 ___
+## installer.sh
+The `installer.sh` script installs [_Seqqs_](https://github.com/morrelllab.seqqs), [_Sickle_](https://github.com/vsbuffalo/sickle), and [_Scythe_](https://github.com/vsbuffalo/scythe) for use with the `Quality_Triming.sh` script.
+All three of these are required for use with the `Quality_Triming.sh` as-is.
+This script also temporarily adds each program to the `PATH`, please follow on-screen instructions to permanently add these programs to the `PATH` for future use. `installer.sh` is designed to be run from the command line directly.

+## sample\_list_generator.sh
+The `sample_list_generator.sh` script creates a list of samples using a directory tree for its searching.
+This will find **all** samples in a given directory and its subdirectories.
+Only use this if you are using all samples within a directory tree.
+___
 ## read_counts.sh
 The `read_counts.sh` script calls _bioawk_ to get accurate counts for read number for a list of samples.
 The sample list is currently hard-coded into the script to permit qsub job submission.
 Output is written toa tab-delimited file file with sample name drawn from the file name for the list of samples.